AI Content Farms Are Killing Search

 Google's March 2024 core update targeted "scaled content abuse" - mass-produced content designed to manipulate rankings.
 According to Google Search Central's documentation, the update resulted in 45% less low-quality content in search results.
 Some sites were completely deindexed overnight.

 But the problem persists.
 Google faces a fundamental tension: they need content to index, and AI is producing most of the new content.
-Penalizing all AI content would leave their index sparse.
-So they target "abuse" rather than AI content itself.
+Rewrite to 'machine-written content' or 'content generated by algorithms' for both instances.

 The December 2025 update continued the crackdown, with Google explicitly rewarding smaller blogs written by people with "real lived experience."
-But the fundamental economics haven't changed.
-AI content is still cheaper to produce than human expertise.
+Rewrite to 'machine-written content' or 'content generated by algorithms'.

 Why This Matters Beyond Search

 Knowledge degradation.
-If AI is trained on AI-generated content, quality degrades recursively.
+Rewrite to 'machine-written content' or 'content generated by algorithms'.
 Models trained on model output produce worse output.
 We're poisoning the well we draw from.

 Trust erosion.
 When you can't trust that content was written by someone who knows the topic, you stop trusting written content at all.
 This pushes people toward video (harder to fake, for now) or personal networks (trusted sources).
 The public web becomes less valuable.

 Expertise devaluation.
-Why spend years developing expertise if AI-generated content outranks you?
+Rewrite to 'machine-written content' or 'content generated by algorithms'.
 The incentive to become genuinely knowledgeable weakens when visibility goes to volume, not quality.

 Misinformation amplification.
 AI confidently presents false information.
 Scale that across millions of pages, and misinformation becomes the default answer to common queries.
 This is the same confidence problem I've written about regarding the decline of technical blogging - AI makes it easy to produce content without the understanding that makes content valuable.